 Question: I have always heard to NEVER apply fall fertilizer as plants get ready for winter.
 However, my neighbor keeps pushing me to “put down” a late fall fertilization.

-Should I do an autumn lawn feed, along with fertilizing the bulb beds and other plants in the landscape?
-Will create too much soft growth and only killed off by winter cold?
+Should I apply the best fertilizer for our grass in autumn lawn feed, along with fertilizing the bulb beds and other plants in the landscape?
+Will it create too much soft growth and only killed off by winter cold?
 Nathan, Charlottesville, Virginia

-Answer: Nathan, feed plants in fall?
+Answer: Nathan, feed plants in early fall?
 Yes, indeed.

-In fact, every really self-respecting soil management program takes advantage of fall feeding wherever and whenever the practice is applicable.
+In fact, every really self-respecting soil management program for fall lawn care takes advantage of fall feeding wherever and whenever the practice is applicable.

-In the North, vigorous autumn growth of bluegrass, bent, creeping red fescue and other permanent lawn grasses will minimize winter damage and give lawns a running start next spring.
+In the North, vigorous autumn growth of Kentucky bluegrass, bent, tall fescue, creeping red fescue, weeds and other permanent lawn grasses will minimize winter damage and give lawns a running start next spring.

-During fall, grasses store up reserves of carbohydrates in their roots.
+During fall, grasses store up reserves of carbohydrates in their root zone.
 In early spring, the grass converts this food into the first shoots and leaves.

-Once actively growing new foliage, the grass takes over the manufacturing of sugars and starches and converted into more growth.
+Once actively growing new foliage or grass blades, the grass takes over the manufacturing of sugars and starches and converted into more growth.

-Feeding the lawn in autumn, will keep it growing and protect your lawn.
+Feeding the lawn area in autumn, will keep it growing and protect your lawn or turf.
 The grass will store greater supplies of root reserves than if it were to go into this period dependent upon whatever plant food remains from last spring.

-When do you fertilize in the fall?
+When to fertilize your lawn in the fall?
 In southern states, a September feeding of Bermuda grass overseeded with ryegrass for a winter lawn is a little too early.
 However, keep it in mind for October.

 North or south, a satisfactory fall lawn fertilizer application rate of a good complete plant food is 2 to 3 pounds per 100 square feet of lawn.
 Water it in thoroughly.

-The simplest way to maintain good soil structure in the vegetable garden is to sow a cover crop – rye or annual ryegrass – between the vegetable rows in September.
+The simplest way to maintain good soil structure in the vegetable garden is to sow a cover crop – a perennial ryegrass or annual ryegrass – between the vegetable rows in September.
 Spade under next spring.
 The cover crop serves the same purpose as crop rotation in any garden.

 Plant food applied to the cover crop stimulates abundant growth.
 When plowed under, the extra plant food releases down deep where growing vegetables need it most.